frallebini/decision-tree-learning/README.md

 # Decision Tree Learning

-Python implementation of decision tree learning with (and without) rule post-pruning.
+Python implementation of Decision Tree Learning with (and without) Rule Post-Pruning.

 Run files [`learning_curve_test.py`](src/learning_curve_test.py) and [`cross_validation_test.py`](src/cross_validation_test.py) to see the results.
 The code was tested with Python 3.7.